-For instance, a 2018 study found that the Christmas and New Year season was associated with a higher risk of heart attacks, particularly in older, sicker patients.
-According to another study published in 2016, Christmas time was also associated with an increased number of hospital admissions for heart failure compared to other times of the year.
+Christmas and the New Year season have been associated with a higher risk of heart attacks, particularly in older, sicker patients — in addition to an increased number of hospital admissions for heart failure (compared to other times of the year).

 Cardiovascular experts believe that overindulgence may play a role.

 “Indulging on foods during the holidays can exacerbate many health conditions,” says Dr. Bryant Nguyen, cardiologist affiliated with Sharp Grossmont Hospital.
 “For instance, for people living with diabetes, excess snacking and large meals can raise blood sugar levels, and the weight gain associated with holiday indulgence can push pre-diabetic patients into developing diabetes mellitus.”

 Have high blood pressure?
 Dr. Nguyen adds that patients with hypertension should be mindful of salty foods.
 Along with sugary foods, which are characteristic of holiday fare, consuming these foods can raise blood pressure to dangerous levels.

 In addition to overeating, drinking too much alcohol can also trigger heart problems, often referred to as “holiday heart syndrome.”
 Holiday heart syndrome, which causes arrhythmias (irregular heartbeats), can occur in both healthy people and those with existing cardiovascular conditions.
 Treatment depends on the health of the patient, but may include a watch-and-wait approach, medications or using an electric shock to the heart to restore a normal heartbeat.